 |

 Professor Foner's publications have concentrated on the intersections of intellectual, political and social history, and the history of American race relations.
-His best-known books are: Free Soil, Free Labor, Free Men: The Ideology of the Republican Party Before the Civil War (1970; reissued with new preface 1995) Tom Paine and Revolutionary America (1976); Nothing But Freedom: Emancipation and Its Legacy (1983); Reconstruction: America's Unfinished Revolution, 1863-1877 (1988) (winner, among other awards, of the Bancroft Prize, Parkman Prize, and Los Angeles Times Book Award); The Reader's Companion to American History (with John A. Garraty, 1991); The Story of American Freedom (1998); and Who Owns History?
-Rethinking the Past in a Changing World (2002).
-His survey textbook of American history, Give Me Liberty!
-An American History and a companion volume of documents, Voices of Freedom, appeared in 2004.
-His books have been translated into Chinese, Korean, Italian, Japanese, Portugese, and Spanish.
-His most recent book, The Fiery Trial: Abraham Lincoln and American Slavery (winner, among other awards, of the Bancroft Prize, Pulitzer Prize for History, and The Lincoln Prize) was published in the fall of 2010.
+His best-known books are: Free Soil, Free Labor, Free Men: The Ideology of the Republican Party Before the Civil War (1970; reissued with new preface 1995) Tom Paine and Revolutionary America (1976); Nothing But Freedom: Emancipation and Its Legacy (1983); Reconstruction: America's Unfinished Revolution, 1863-1877 (1988) (winner, among other awards, of the Bancroft Prize, Parkman Prize, and Los Angeles Times Book Award; The Reader's Companion to American History (with John A. Garraty, 1991); The Story of American Freedom (1998); Who Owns History?
+Rethinking the Past in a Changing World (2002); his survey textbook of American history, Give Me Liberty!
+An American History (2004); The Fiery Trial: Abraham Lincoln and American Slavery (2010) (winner, among other awards, of the Bancroft Prize, Pulitzer Prize for History, and The Lincoln Prize); and Gateway to Freedom: The Hidden History of the Underground Railroad, ( 2015) (winner of the American History Book Prize by the New-York Historical Society.
+His latest book is The Second Founding: How the Civil War and Reconstruction Remade the Constitution (2019).
+His books have been translated into Chinese, Korean, Italian, Japanese, Portuguese, and Spanish.
+Eric Foner has also been the co-curator, with Olivia Mahoney, of two prize-winning

 ||||||||||||||||||